The Alberta government) reviews the potential environmental impacts of all proposed projects.

 You must seek approval for activities involving the following main categories:

 - substance release

 If your project involves more than one of these activities a single blanket approval may be issued.

 Step 1.
 Filing

-Send your application and fee to the AEP Regulatory Approvals Centre (see contact information below).
+Send your application and fee to our Regulatory Approvals Centre (see contact information below).

 Include the following information in your application: